Two-factor authentication with smart cards

 An average employee does not make point of keeping his or her passwords in secret and often writes them down immediately at his or her workplace.
 Besides, the employees often propagate their passwords to colleagues, asking them to do something while the password owner is out (send a report, check if there are new messages in mailbox etc.).
 This facilitates the task of gaining the passwords for intruder and makes it possible for him or her not to use complex technical solutions.

 If the IT service did not block the account of dismissed employee in time or just forgot to do that, the employee can gain access to confidential information and pass it to competitors.

-One of the problem solutions is using hardware cryptographic media (smart cards and USB tokens) and PKI infrastructure for user authentication.
+One of the problem solutions is using hardware cryptographic device (smart cards and USB tokens) and PKI infrastructure for user authentication.